mybyrek/mybyrek/README.md

 ### Hi there! 👋
 I'm a senior software developer & designer with over 10 years of experience.
-- 👯 I’m looking to collaborate on most complex and problem solving software projects.
+- 👯 I love to collaborate on most complex and problem solving software projects.
 - 💬 Ask me about anything related to tech.